 |Colin P.A.
 Jones is a U.S. lawyer and professor at Doshisha University Law School in Kyoto, Japan.|

-A longer version of this article will appear in the Summer 2006 issue of The Independent Review.
+A longer version of this article appeared in the Summer 2006 issue of The Independent Review.